JJ/hoborg/text/text.md

 you're fun, Duke.
 And smart.

-As soon it left Jacson square, the people were gathering around the parade, some palefaces but mostly brothers.
+As soon it left Jackson square, the people were gathering around the parade, some palefaces but mostly brothers.
 The longlegs gave out ducats pretty freely, the circus direction wanted to be a bit party for America's workers, a gift from the All Races Republic of Florida to the workers of America.
 Not all